FedRAMP: FedRAMP Marketplace

 The FedRAMP Marketplace provides a searchable, sortable database of Cloud Service Offerings (CSOs) that have achieved a FedRAMP designation.
 3PAOs, accredited auditors that can perform the FedRAMP assessment, are listed within the Marketplace.
 The FedRAMP Marketplace is maintained by the FedRAMP Program Management Office (PMO).

+Security and authorization concerns

+A 2026 ProPublica investigation found that FedRAMP entered into a partnership with Microsoft despite considerable concerns about the security of its cloud technology.